Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 Is it beneficial to have multiple links from the same site?

 Yes, since the number of backlinks correlate highly with ranking, Google validates link value through the reasonable and random surfer models, and because it’s more natural, multiple backlinks from the same website are valuable for SEO.
+Additionally, inbound links from high Domain Rating (DR) sites can significantly enhance a website’s authority and ranking potential in search engine results.

 Hopefully this article has given you a few reasons why we believe multiple links from the same domain have value in SEO.
 If you have any questions or comments, feel free to contact us and we will set up a free initial 15-minute consultation to evaluate your backlinks and SEO performance.